-The firm generally recruits its trainees two years in advance.
+The firm recruits its trainees two years in advance.
 To secure a training contract, candidates must first submit an online application via Apply4Law.
-The firm tends to receive between 100 and 150 applications each year.
+On average, the firm receives around 300 applications each year.

-On the application form candidates are asked to supply all the standard info concerning their university grades and work history.
+On the application form, candidates are asked to supply all the standard information concerning their university grades and work history.
 If applicants meet those criteria – happy days – their application is then passed on to the training team.
 If not, all isn't lost.
-The leader of that training team, training principal Minesh Thakrar, tells us “the applications of those who do not meet the academic criteria are always considered before any final decision is made as other aspects of their application may indicate other valuable qualities or experience.”
+The leader of that training team, training principal Dave Matthews, tells us “the applications of those who do not meet the academic criteria are always considered before any final decision is made as other aspects of their application may indicate other valuable qualities or experience.”

 The assessment day

 The assessment day is held in Buckinghamshire and involves a mix of group exercises, an individual presentation and a final interview.
 There are also talks and Q&As with a selection of partners and current trainees.
 All of the exercises are observed, marked and assigned a score by a team of partners.
 Dave explains: “As well as finding out whether the candidate is suitable for our firm, we want the candidate to be able to make an informed decision about the type of law firm we are and to decide that Blaser Mills Law is a good fit for them.”